TL;DR

 | Total Estimated Lifetime Burden | £2,250,000 - £3,900,000+ | A conservative estimate of the total financial devastation that can be caused by a long-term health issue impacting a career. |

 This isn't hyperbole; it's the harsh financial reality.
-The crisis is fueled by a perfect storm of modern pressures: post-viral syndromes like Long COVID, unprecedented levels of workplace burnout, an "always-on" digital culture, and rising stress levels.
+The crisis is fueled by a perfect storm of modern pressures: post-viral syndromes like Long COVID, unprecedented levels of workplace burnout, an "typically-on" digital culture, and rising stress levels.

 What's Driving This Exhaustion?
 The Root Causes of Chronic Fatigue